 Turn your next donation into a contest that raises awareness not only for your brand but also for important causes.
 Encourage your customers to nominate deserving projects, charities, or individuals, complete with a testimonial about what makes their nominee so special.
 Post each submission online and let the online community vote.
 Every nominee benefits from a little free publicity, and the winner receives your donation.

 Use your position as an established, successful business to create exciting opportunities for people in your town.
 If you need a refreshed logo, a seasonal dish for your menu, a TV commercial, or new product ideas, hold a contest to find local talent.
 Host an educational workshop for entrepreneurs or offer an internship for students at a nearby college.
 Source as many ingredients, materials, and services as possible from small businesses in your town, empowering people in your community and giving them a stake in your company.

 Community outreach is a great way for companies to boost their image, attract new customers, and make a difference, all at the same time.
 While simple cash donations can certainly help, community outreach ideas like the ones above are often more meaningful.
 Show the world what your small business has to offer.

 Looking to give back with a community contest or scholarship?
-Submittable can help.
-Connect with us about about corporate giving software anytime for a free demo.
+Submittable’s CSR software can help.